 • Making CTAs stand out, so instead of using a clear button or one with a similar color to your background, opt for bright, loud, or complementary colors.

-• Putting the most important information at the top of the page — most users (55%) won’t scroll to the bottom of the page, so don’t put anything valuable too low.
+• Putting the most important information at the top of the page — users might not scroll to the bottom, so don’t put anything valuable too low.

 • Using readable text — double check that your font size is big enough and the style isn’t distracting.